MohammadHumedat/MohammadHumedat/README.md

 ### Hi there 👋

-My names Mohammad Hmedat and I'm a mobile developer(cross platform) using dart and flutter,
+My name is Mohammad Hmedat, and I work as a cross-platform mobile developer with Dart and Flutter.

 - 🔭 I’m currently working on improving my skills as a software engineer.